 Junbesi is a picturesque village in the Solu Khumbu region of Nepal, situated at an altitude of 2,700 meters.
-It lies on the trekking route to Everest.
-Predominantly inhabited by the Sherpa community, Junbesi is culturally rich.
-The village is home to Thupten Chholing Monastery, an important centre for Tibetan Buddhism, which is integral to the cultural and spiritual heritage of Junbesi.
+It lies on the trekking route to Everest and is predominantly inhabited by the Sherpa community.
+The village is home to Thupten Chholing Monastery, an important center for Tibetan Buddhism, which is integral to the cultural and spiritual heritage of Junbesi.

-The former school principal, Kazi Sherpa, approached Nepal Evergreen with a request to plant a mixture of trees including Walnut, Kiwi, Apple, Peach, Pear, and Apricot on land cleared in preparation for planting by the river below a new school built after the earthquake in 2015.
-Junbesi’ s economy is based on agriculture, animal husbandry, and tourism, offering basic amenities and warm hospitality to trekkers.
+In 2024, the former school principal, Kazi Sherpa, approached Nepal Evergreen with a request to plant a mixture of trees, including Walnut, Kiwi, Apple, Peach, Pear, and Apricot, on land cleared in preparation for planting by the river below a new school built after the earthquake in 2015.
+Junbesi’s economy is based on agriculture, animal husbandry, and tourism, offering basic amenities and warm hospitality to trekkers.

 July 2024: